MSc in Artificial Intelligence

 Applying for the MSc in Artificial Intelligence

-The MSc in Artificial Intelligence consists of six compulsory modules and five chosen modules.
+The MSc in Artificial Intelligence consists of six compulsory modules (inculding the individual project) and five chosen modules.
 For the chosen modules, students select at least four from the list of selective modules, at most one from the list of optional modules, summing to five in total.
 The group project mostly runs in the spring term; the individual project mostly runs over the summer.

 Please note that the exact list of modules offered may be subject to change.